yabinmeng/nosqlbench-build-docs/site/content/user-guide/core-activity-params.md

 - _required_: no
 - _dynamic_: no

 This activity param allows you to specify what happens when an exception is thrown during execution of an operation (within a cycle).
 You can configure any named exception to be handled with any of the available handler verbs in the order your choosing.

 👉 By default, any single error in any operation will cause your test to stop.
 This is not generally what you want to do for significant test scenarios.

 You generally want to configure this so that you can run an activity as long as needed without a single error stopping the whole thing.
 However, it is important for users to know exactly how this is configured, so it is up to the user to set this appropriately.

 The detailed configuration of error handlers is covered in [error handlers](@/user-guide/error-handlers.md)

+## maxtries

+- `maxtries=<maxtries>`
+- _default_: `maxtries=10`
+- _required_: no
+- _dynamic_: no

+This sets the number of times an operation will be retried in the event that it fails and the error handler is set to retry it.

+## labels

+- `labels=<label_key>=<label_value>[,...]`
+- _default_: ``
+- _required_: no
+- _dynamic_: no

+The labels provided in this form will be appended to the labels for this activity, used in metrics reporting and annotations.

 # Diagnostic

 These params allow you to see more closely how an activity works for the purpose of troubleshooting or test verification.

 ## dryrun